frankrdesilets/gpa-forecaster/README.md

 3. Run the project (the main method is located in src/app/GPAForecaster.java).

 ## How to Use
-The input for the application is a .txt file.
-Multiple files can be run at once.
+The input for the application is one or multiple .txt files.
 Input files to be run regularly are located in src/inputfiles, and those run to test the application are located in src/testfiles.

+### Using the Application:

+1. Install and run the application (see How to Install and Run above)
+2. Create a .txt file with semesters and classes formatted in the style outlined below.
+3. Place the file in src/inputfiles
+4. Add the file to the file names list in the main method, located in src/app/GPAForecaster.java (for example, fileNames.add("FILE_NAME.txt")).
+5. Repeat steps 2-4 as desired.
+A report will be generated for each file in the list.
+6. Run the application.

+### Formatting an Input File

 There are two acceptable line formats in an input file: